Maity Interiano

-Maity Interiano (born Maria Teresa Interiano Medina) is an Emmy Award Winning journalist, and anchor for Univision Noticiero_Univision.
+Maity Interiano is a Honduran-American journalist who has anchored for Univision network Noticiero Univision.

+Now she hosts and produces her own podcast available on YouTube and Spotify.

 General information

 In the summer of 2005 she did an internship in the Spanish investigative show Aquí y Ahora in Univision Network and in the entertainment show Escandalo TV in Telefutura Network (now Unimas).